 In addition to his work history, Steve has sat on a number of important groups including the Local Safeguarding Children Group, the Voluntary Sector Forum and chaired the CSF Children’s Development Group at Cornwall Council.

-Having worked with Lindsey Hall on the Creative Partnership contracts in Cornwall and Plymouth, Tamzyn was one of the very first RIO employees and today is one of our Specialist Consultants.
+Having worked with Lindsey Hall on the Creative Partnership contracts in Cornwall and Plymouth, Tamzyn was one of the very first RIO employees formally working as a Specialist Consultant.

 With experience spanning the cultural sector, education, business support, social enterprise, architecture and curating, Tamzyn specialises in providing consultancy, support and training for a wide range of businesses and organisations across the south west including cultural, creative, social enterprises and local authorities.